Relativistic oscillator model with spin for nucleon resonances: Application. Regge trajectories of nucleon resonances

 The calculated Regge trajectories are presented in Figs.~1 and 2.
 In Fig.~1 we plot the trajectories of $1/2^+$, $3/2^-$,... states: the nucleon Regge trajectory, its successor with $N=2$ and the first radially excited trajectory with $n=1$, $N=0$.
-Fig.~2 shows the opposite-parity states: the nucleon successors with $N=1$ and $N=3$ along with the ground-state trajectory ($n=0$, $N=0$) that was calculated using the opposite-parity formula (32b).
+Fig.~2 shows the opposite-parity states: the nucleon successors with $N=1$ and $N=3$ along with the ground-state trajectory ($n=0$, $N=0$) that was calculated using the opposite-parity formula (\ref{eq302}).
 The experimental masses are taken from Particle Data Group \cite{pdg}.
 We display the experimental uncertainties if they are high enough.
 The unclear states for which the approximate masses are only known are depicted by empty circles.
 From Figs.~1 and 2 one can see that on the plotted trajectories all the $J=1/2$ and $J=3/2$ states below $2100$~MeV correspond to certain experimentally observed resonances.
 In particular, the $N=2$ and $N=3$ trajectories seem to contain $N_{3/2-}(2080)$ and $N_{1/2-}(2090)$ respectively.
 In its turn, the radially excited trajectory in Fig.~1 passes through $N_{1/2+}(2100)$.